WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-   Only first rule which is set is being used.
-So if you set all :guilabel:`Component list`, :guilabel:`Components` and :guilabel:`Project`, only :guilabel:`Component list` is being applied.
+   Only the first rule will be used.
+So if you set all of :guilabel:`Component list`, :guilabel:`Components` and :guilabel:`Project`, only :guilabel:`Component list` is the only one applied.

-Additional step is performed if checking permission for the translation:
+An additional step is performed if checking permission for the translation:

-4. :guilabel:`Languages` are matches against scope of translations, if not set, this matches no language.
+4. :guilabel:`Languages` are matched against the scope of translations if set, if not set, this does not match any language.

 .. hint::